-MIG usually is carried out inside fabrication shops and factories, because out in the field, the wind displaces the shielding gas, which, ironically, is there to displace the wind.
+MIG welding is usually carried out inside fabrication shops and factories.
+This is due to environmental conditions out in the field.
+The wind displaces the shielding gas, which, ironically, is there to displace the wind.

 MIG can be used in the field.
 However, wind blocks, usually made of plastic sheets, must be built around the welder as protection.

-If you are a total newbie, used single phase MIG welding machines start from £100 and although it won’t work well it may be worth a punt if you want it for just home welding, at least you can use it as a garage door stop if you drop a clanger!
+If you are a total newbie, used single phase MIG welding machines start from £100 on online auction sites.
+Although it might not work so well, it may be worth a punt if you want it for just home welding.
+At least you can use it as a garage door stop if you drop a clanger!

-We specialise in professional 3 phase industrial manual or semi-automatic MIG welding plant, new, used and refurbished.
-We avoid selling unknown makes from the Far East but instead have a great choice of European and USA brands that we can supply and support knowing that they offer great quality and reliability.
+We specialise in professional 3 phase industrial manual or semi-automatic MIG welding plant; new, used and refurbished.
+We avoid selling unknown makes from the Far East, but instead have a great choice of European and USA brands.
+We can supply and support these, knowing that they offer great quality and reliability.

 Hi, there I really enjoyed your information about Mig welding.
 I am not a certified welder but am self-taught and the issues I had when I was trying to learn MIG welding was knowing how to set up my machine.
 But luckily I found some real information on google and youtube.
 I would suggest to anybody learning welding to find some good information online first this will make the process a bit easier.